 If you are developing a project that is included in Spoofax it is recommended to set up a development environment.
 This section describes how to set up such a development environment.

-- A working Spoofax build is required before being able to develop.
-Follow the Building Spoofax guide for instructions on how to build Spoofax.
+A working Spoofax build is required before being able to develop.
+You must be able to successfully build Spoofax by running ./b build all.
+Do not continue if this does not work.
+Follow the previous section for instructions on how to build Spoofax.

 Generating an Eclipse instance¶

 The ./b script in the spoofax-releng repository can generate an Eclipse installation for you.

 spoofax-releng repository and run:

 This will download and install Eclipse into

 ~/eclipse/spoofax-dev with the right plugins and